 The key is to identify your largest expenses and find a card that gives you high bonuses on them – and the annual fee will most likely pay for itself.

-One example: American Express Blue Cash Preferred, which comes with an annual fee of $95, offers 6 percent cash back on groceries on the first $6,000 in purchases a year – and 1 percent thereafter.
+One example: The Blue Cash Preferred® Card from American Express, which comes with an annual fee of $95, offers 6 percent cash back on U.S. supermarket purchases on the first $6,000 in purchases a year – and 1 percent thereafter.

 If it fits your spending habits, you could still net $265 after the annual fee.

-On top of that, the card offers a sign-up bonus of $200 if you spend $1,000 in the first three months.
+On top of that, the card offers a welcome bonus of $250 if you spend $1,000 in the first three months.
 That essentially means you won’t be paying an annual fee on the card for the first two years.

 “You really do have to sit down and take a little time to look at how you’re spending your money,” says Kheel.